 Students will study the techniques, materials, and philosophical approaches to literacy instruction for children ages 3-8.
 This will include topics such as: approaches to reading instruction, emergent reading and writing, using literature, reading comprehension, word identification, vocabulary, home-school partnerships, assessment, and teaching reading in diverse classrooms.
-25 hours of clinical/field experience required.
+A field experience is required.

-EDU 334 DIAGNOSTIC AND REMEDIAL READING Three credit hours METHODS
+EDU 334 DIAGNOSTIC AND REMEDIAL READING METHODS

-Prerequisites: EDU 330, 333.
+Prerequisites: EDU 333 or 343.